 Ueno isn’t exactly the most glamorous part of Tokyo, and it used to be part of the city’s Shitamachi (“low city”).
 Its history has translated into the present, as you won’t find any high-rise condos or pricey shopping malls.
-Just for the record, we’re not trash-talking this district but showering it with praises.
+Just for the record, we’re not trash-talking this district but showering it with praise.
 After all, we Cheapos love affordability.
 So here’s a little half-day guide to enjoying the Low City for low prices.

 1. Shinobazu Pond